Tu Nidito: History of the name

 The name “Tu Nidito” means “your little nest” in Spanish.
 The organization selected this name in memory of Jimmy Busey, who died of cancer at age 6.
 He and his mother Teri Busey, who worked with Candlelighters of Tucson after her son's death in 1993, referred to a small, safe space they created on the couch with pillows, blankets and toys as his “little nest."

 Mission and importance

 Tu Nidito's mission is to provide emotional, social, spiritual, and educational support to children and families coping with serious illness and death.

 Today children are increasingly exposed to death and loss.
 It is important that children are not overlooked during this difficult time.
 This is why Tu Nidito feels it necessary to establish child-centered care.
-This form of bereavement intervention has help the Tucson community deal with grief.
+This form of bereavement intervention has helped the Tucson community deal with grief.
 The process of grief can cause trauma and disrupt a child's life.
 There are many different types of grief, not just grief and loss from death of loved ones.
 It is important to understand individual needs and offer a diverse range of programs that can adapt to each situation.
 There are a number of programs that are used as forms of bereavement interventions within Tu Nidito.